-Cost: Administered to 1,000 employees, the total cost is estimated as £3,886 (£97 set up costs and £3,789 running costs).
+Cost: Administered to 1,000 employees, the total cost is estimated as £4,014.

 Suicide and self-harm

 Context: There are substantial personal and economic costs associated with both completed and non-fatal suicidal events, although the number of studies estimating these costs remains limited (McDaid, 2016b).